 You have heard that Chinese people are good at mathematics or good at numbers.
 It is believed that this aptitude has some connection with the tradition of using chopsticks.
 Does this theory have any scientific proof?
-In this article, we share some glimpses into the intriguing world and history of chopsticks.
+In this article, we share some glimpses into the intriguing world and history of these eating utensils.

 It has been said that using chopsticks improves memory, as well as increases manual and finger dexterity.
 Their frequent use can be useful in improving learning, motor skills, and coordination.
 Chinese calligraphy and brush painting are all connected with hand movements.